Stable Learning Using Spiking Neural Networks Equipped With Affine Encoders and Decoders: Simulation results

+We further show results for a classification task using the Yin-Yang dataset \cite{kriener2022yin}, again for the same three models, but with different parameters: a 4-layer deep ReLU network with $100$ neurons per hidden layer, an affine SNN (${\rm d}_\mathrm{in} = 40, {\rm d}_0 = 4, {\rm d}_1 = 3, {\rm d}_\mathrm{out} = 100$, $L = 4$, $b = 0.1$) with $100$ neurons per hidden layer and trainable delays bounded by $[0, B]$, and a shallow ReLU network with $4000$ hidden neurons.
+In this experiment, we used a learning rate of $10^{-2}$ (Adam optimizer, batch size of $400$) and a cross-entropy loss function.
+The test loss of the affine SNN behaves similarly to the equivalent shallow ReLU neural network -- although for very small and very large numbers of training samples, all networks perform similarly, with the deep ReLU neural network reaching the lowest test loss.

-Finally, we trained both an affine SNN (${\rm d}_0 = {\rm d}_\mathrm{in} = 784$, ${\rm d}_1 = 200$, and ${\rm d}_\mathrm{out} = 10$) and an affine SNN with positive and negative weights on the MNIST and Fashion MNIST task using a cross-entropy loss function.
-As can be seen in Figure~\ref{fig:intro}C, the affine SNN performs slightly better, with both neural networks eventually reaching competitive performance levels.
-The experiments were again repeated five times with different random seeds.
+Finally, we trained an affine SNN (${\rm d}_0 = {\rm d}_\mathrm{in} = 784$, ${\rm d}_1 = 200$, and ${\rm d}_\mathrm{out} = 10$) on the MNIST and Fashion MNIST task using a cross-entropy loss function, reaching similar performance levels as reported for deep feedfoward neural networks in the literature: $96.75^{+0.02}_{-0.08}\ \%$ median test accuracy for MNIST, with upper and lower index being the distance to the third and first quartile, and $87.81^{+0.04}_{-0.60}\ \%$ for Fashion MNIST.
+The experiments were repeated five times with different random seeds.